Millennials: Digital or Paperback Learners?

 2. Print is a valuable medium for making personal or emotional connections.
 Don’t overlook the physical connection that can occur by holding and touching information.
 Print has a unique appeal for Millennials, and it also encourages processing information at a more leisurely pace.
 Companies should consider what types of stories and communication make most sense in print as opposed to digital.

 3. Different content formats communicate in different ways.
 Purpose and need are critical considerations when choosing the proper content format.
 Digital is optimal for adaptable content chunking, flexible information delivery, and efficient distribution.
 Print is great for presenting linear narratives and reinforcing ideas with an emotional emphasis.

 So, what’s the right content approach for Millennials when it comes to the workplace -- digital or analog?
-Using a quote from the highly underrated film, The Road to El Dorado:

 In an age when a variety of information mediums are easily accessible, the best approach is an all-inclusive one.
 Use both digital and analog, but employ them according to the needs and opportunities they serve best.
 If you do this, Millennials will be productive and responsive to your content programs because you’ve addressed current technology while being aware of individual preferences.

 Subscribe below to be notified when our monthly newsletter comes out.